leonardoraupp/Leonardo/README.md

 ###
 <h3>Hi there!I'm Leo😄</h3>
-I'm currently working like QA at a big tech company in Brazil.
+I'm currently working like QA at a big tech company in Brazil.<br>
-At moment I'm learning and studyning about WEB environment.
-I like a lot development and test area.
-I'm also studying English.
+At moment I'm learning and studyning about WEB environment.<br> I like a lot development and test area.<br> I'm also studying English.<br>
-In the future I intend to learn about the Kotlin language and Mobile development because it looks really nice.
+In the future I intend to learn about the Kotlin language and mobile development because it looks really nice.

 <!--
 **leonardoraupp/LeonardoRaupp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.